Quansight-Labs/ndindex/docs/multiaxis-indices.md

 These are exactly the same.
 When the parentheses are omitted, Python automatically treats the index as a tuple.
-From here on out, we will always omit the parentheses.
+From here on out, we will always omit the parentheses, as is common practice.
 Not only is this cleaner, it is important to do so for another reason: syntactically, Python will not allow slices in a tuple index if we include the parentheses:

 ```py
 >>> a[(1:, :, :-1)] # doctest: +SKIP